Mevaldate reductase

 Thus, the two substrates of this enzyme are (R)-mevalonate and NAD+, whereas its 3 products are mevaldate, NADH, and H+.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is (R)-mevalonate:NAD+ oxidoreductase.
 This enzyme is also called mevalonic dehydrogenase.

+In 2022, this entry was deleted from the Enzyme Classification, and is now included in with the entry for Alcohol dehydrogenase.